• Skip to primary navigation

 Wet the edges of the egg roll wrapper with water.
 This can be done using a basting brush or with fingers.

-making the first fold for a sambusa
+making the first fold for making sambusas

 8. Fold the Top Left Corner Down to the Center